DeepSurvey-Bench: Evaluating Academic Value of Automatically Generated Scientific Surveys

 \subsection{Survey Generation}

-Research on the automatic generation of surveys has been ongoing for more than a decade.
-Early studies primarily relied on multi-document summarization techniques to automatically generate relevant sections within surveys \cite{chen2021capturing,jiang2019hsds,erera2019summarization}.
-In recent years, the emergence of LLMs has created new opportunities for this field.
-Many recent studies have proposed end-to-end pipelines that integrate RAG and multi-agent strategies to enable the automated generation of long-form surveys \cite{wang2024autosurvey,liang2025surveyx,wen2025interactivesurvey}.
-AutoSurvey \cite{wang2024autosurvey} adopts a two-stage generation strategy: it first retrieves relevant literature to construct detailed outlines, and then employs multiple LLMs in parallel to generate individual chapters, which are subsequently integrated into a coherent survey.
-Similarly, SurveyX \cite{liang2025surveyx} decomposes the survey generation process into preparation and generation stages, and incorporates online reference retrieval along with AttributeTree-based preprocessing and a re-polishing process to improve generation efficiency.
-SurveyForge \cite{yan2025surveyforge} further enhances outline quality and citation accuracy by analyzing the logic of manually written outlines and integrating them with retrieved literature, while leveraging academic navigation agents to identify high-quality papers.
-In addition, LiRA \cite{go2025lira} employs multiple specialized agents for outline construction, subsection writing, editing, and reviewing, thereby improving readability and factual accuracy.
+Early studies on automated scientific survey generation primarily relied on multi-document summarization techniques to generate survey sections from collections of research papers \cite{jiang2019hsds,erera2019summarization,pasunuru2021data,chen2021capturing}.
+In recent years, the emergence of LLMs creates new opportunities for automated survey generation.
+Many recent studies propose end-to-end pipelines that integrate RAG and multi-agent strategies \cite{li2024survey,liu2026llm} to enable the automated generation of long-form surveys \cite{wang2024autosurvey,liang2025surveyx,yan2025surveyforge}.
+AutoSurvey \cite{wang2024autosurvey} adopts a two-stage generation strategy: it first retrieves relevant literature to construct detailed outlines and then employs multiple LLMs in parallel to generate individual chapters, which are subsequently integrated into a coherent survey.
+Similarly, SurveyX \cite{liang2025surveyx} decomposes the survey generation process into preparation and generation stages, incorporating online literature retrieval, AttributeTree-based preprocessing, and an iterative polishing process to improve generation quality.
+SurveyForge \cite{yan2025surveyforge} further enhances outline quality and citation accuracy by analyzing the organizational patterns of manually written outlines and integrating them with retrieved literature, while leveraging academic navigation agents to identify high-quality papers.